mauriziofilippone/ML_for_wireless_IJCNN22/README.md

+## Special Session on Machine Learning for Wireless Communication Systems

 ## Call for papers

 The aim of this special issue is to bring together researchers working at the intersection between machine learning and wireless communication (WiC) systems.